fishyFrogFace/souls_givifier/README.md

 # Souls Givifier

+## The below text is from the original repo, while this fork is created to beat Sif without killing him.
+No killing of Sif please.

 This tool edits save-game files from various FromSoftware games, and grants 1 billion souls/runes in order to max out all stats (STR = 99, DEX = 99, etc.).
 This lowers the bar so more casual players can enjoy the phenomenal artwork and storytelling these games are known for.

 The following games are currently supported (*PC only*):